-Team application and registration for this challenge can only proceed on the official entry form supplied, accompanied by the prescribed fee which will be determined by the Organisers from year to year.
+Team application and registration for this challenge can only proceed on the official entry form supplied.
 As part of the process of registration teams must confirm that all members of the team comply with the requirements of rules 2 and 18 of this Challenge.

-All extrication challenge team entries will be guaranteed one entry into the Industrial Domestic Challenge.
+All extrication challenge team entries will be guaranteed entry into the Industrial Domestic Challenge.
 Should more teams register for the challenge than there are places in the program, preference will be given to applications on the following criteria:

-- A FRNSW team that has previously participated in a Firefighter Championships Association event. - A NSW SES team in order of receipt of application. - A team from another NSW rescue agency or a team from outside NSW to fill vacant positions, up to a maximum of 16 teams.
+- A FRNSW team that has previously participated in a Firefighter Championships Association event. - A NSW SES team as determined by the agency - A team from another NSW rescue agency or a team from outside NSW to fill vacant positions, up to a maximum of 22 teams.